ithlambelle/EcoForge/ISSUE_DESCRIPTION.md

 - ❌ `dailyUsage` stays at 0

 ## Console Evidence
-- Logs show: "💧 Waterer: Attached tracking to textarea" and "💧 Waterer: Attached tracking to button"
+- Logs show: "💧 DropQuery: Attached tracking to textarea" and "💧 DropQuery: Attached tracking to button"
-- But NO logs for: "💧 Waterer: Enter key pressed" or "💧 Waterer: Send button clicked"
+- But NO logs for: "💧 DropQuery: Enter key pressed" or "💧 DropQuery: Send button clicked"
 - This suggests ChatGPT is preventing the events from reaching our listeners, or the events are being handled differently

 ## Current Detection Methods